isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-drano-max-gel-clog-remover-review.markdown

 slug: /drano-max-gel-clog-remover-review/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 So today, Im at my house in Downtown Houston ready to do a review of the Drano Max Gel Clog Remover - the runner-up product in the
 [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//)
 .
 I aim to see what the cleaner can do about a severe clog in my kitchen sink.
 *Summary: Drano Max Gel will liquefy even the most challenging drain clogs in your plumbing or septic systems.
 This powerful drain cleaner will clean soap scum, hair, shampoo oil, organic matter, paper, & grease.
-Its ultra-thick to move through standing water, and it's a 100% biodegradable product.Â *
+Its ultra-thick to move through standing water, and it's a 100% biodegradable product. *
 So, Ill go ahead.
 The label instruction recommends that I pour about a fifth of cleaner in this container and allow it to sit in there for 15-30 minutes.
 It's excellent for drains in the kitchen, laundry sinks, bathroom, lavatory, garbage disposals.
 Luckily, its also odorless, and not corrosive, and wont leave any waste.
 **See top drain cleaners.**
 I'd tried to use boiling water, plungers,